 promptly, and in any event within thirty (30) days after obtaining knowledge thereof, Guarantor will give the City notice of the occurrence of any litigation or governmental proceeding which relates to this Guaranty or the Development Agreement.

-(b) On the date of this Guaranty, the Gecko Guarantor shall provide the City with evidence of its tangible net worth in an amount of at least $229,000,000, by delivering a financial certification to the City that is in a similar form and substance as the Gecko Financial Information that it provided to the City prior to the execution of the Development Agreement.
-The Gecko Guarantor shall provide the City with similar evidence of its tangible net worth in an amount of at least $229,000,000 (i) prior to the earlier to occur of the commencement of construction of the Live!
-Component and commencement of construction of the Mixed-Use Component and (ii) prior to the commencement of construction of the Hotel Component.
+(b) On the date of this Guaranty, the Gecko Guarantor shall provide the City with evidence of its tangible net worth in an amount of at least $279,000,000, by delivering a financial certification to the City that is in a similar form and substance as the Gecko Financial Information that it provided to the City prior to the execution of the Development Agreement.
+The Gecko Guarantor shall provide the City with similar evidence of its tangible net worth in an amount of at least $279,000,000 (i) prior to the commencement of construction of the Horizontal Infrastructure Improvements, and (ii) prior to the commencement of construction of each Live!
+Component, the Mixed-Use Component and the Hotel Component, provided that the date of commencement of construction of an applicable Component is more than six (6) months later than the immediately preceding date of commencement of construction of a prior Component.

 Each Guarantor warrants and agrees that each of the waivers set forth in this Guaranty is made with such Guarantor’s full knowledge of its significance and consequences.
 If any of said waivers is determined to be contrary to any applicable law or public policy, such waiver shall be effective only to the maximum extent permitted by law.